Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Introduction

 Our main claim is that the conjugacy class $[ g(x) ] \in {\Tqad}/W({\gq})$ is holomorphic in $x$, so that the basic adjoint invariants of $\Gq$, evaluated on $[g(x)]$ (up to some twist discussed further) are polynomials of $x$, leading to a system of equations relating ${\y}$ and $x$:

 which define what we call the \emph{cameral curve}

-The invariants ${\crf}_{i}$ are normalized characters of $g(x)$ in the fundamental representations ${\bR}_i$ of $\Gq$, of the highest weight $\lam_i$:
+The invariants ${\crf}_{i}$ are normalized characters of $g(x)$ in the fundamental representations~${\bR}_i$ of~$\Gq$, of the highest weight $\lam_i$:

-Moreover, from the work of Steinberg \cite{Steinberg:1965} (see also \cite{Morgan:2002math}) we know that for the finite-dimensional $\Gq$ one can conjugate $g(x)$ in $\Gq$ to obtain a smooth $\Gq$-valued function ${\bf g}(x)$ of $x$.
+Moreover, from the work of Steinberg~\cite{Steinberg:1965} (see also~\cite{Morgan:2002math}) we know that for the finite-dimen\-sion\-al~$\Gq$ one can conjugate~$g(x)$ in $\Gq$ to obtain a smooth $\Gq$-valued function ${\bf g}(x)$ of $x$.
 Further inspection shows that ${\bf g}(x)$ is a quasi-classical limit of an element of the Yangian algebra $Y({\gq})$, built on the Lie algebra $\gq$ of $\Gq$.
 Hopefully the analogous statements hold for all $\Gq$'s we encounter.

-In this way one recovers all known results about the Seiberg-Witten geometries of the ${\CalN}=2$ theories in four dimensions (we do not review all of them in this work) as well as finds new results.
-In particular, we find the families of curves describing the geometry of the moduli space of vacua for the theories which were previously believed not to have such description.
-We also find that the special geometry of the quiver theories is captured in general by a polylogarithmic system of differentials on these curves.
+In this way one recovers all known results about the Seiberg--Witten geometries of the ${\CalN}=2$ theories in four dimensions (we do not review all of them in this work) as well as finds new results. {\em We do not claim to reproduce all conjectured Seiberg--Witten geometries, as, e.g., theories with non-classical gauge groups are outside the realm of our methods.} In particular, we find the families of curves describing the geometry of the moduli space of vacua for the theories which were previously believed not to have such description.
+We also find that the special geometry of the quiver theories with unitary groups is captured in general by a polylogarithmic system of differentials on these curves.